 5. What is dementia?

 Dementia is much more than memory loss.
-Other symptoms are inability to focus attention, inability to plan a sequence of behaviors, learning impairment, and speech impairment, There is a marked decline in self-care skills, and the ability to interact socially.
+Some of the other symptoms include an nability to keep focus and lose attention easily, inability to plan a sequence of structured behaviors, learning impairment and speech impairment, There is a marked decline in self-care skills, and the ability to interact socially.

 6. How likely is severe memory loss with advancing age?